ianstormtaylor/react-values/docs/guide.md

 <Toggle onChange={value => ...} />
 ```

----
+## Setting Defaults

-But if you want to share this component with others, they might ask you to be able to start the component in the "on" state instead of in the "off" state.
+If you want to share this component with others, they might ask you to be able to start the component in the "on" state instead of in the "off" state.

-No problem.
 To do this, use the `defaultValue` prop:

 ```js
 const Toggle = ({ defaultValue, onChange }) => (